top of page

 Rita Mae Brown

-• Inspire a lifelong love of reading and writing.
+• Foster a love of reading through exposure to high-quality literary and non-fiction texts.

 KEY STAGE 3 (YEARS 7-9)